Maria Clara Giai Pron: Biography

 She competed in the K1 event at the 2012 Summer Olympics where she qualified for the semifinal after an impressive 3rd place in the heats.
 However, she failed to qualify for the final after missing a gate in the semifinal, finishing 15th overall in the competition.

 She is the younger sister of five-time Olympian and world championship medalist Cristina Giai Pron.
+She is also a cousin of swimmer Alessandro Miressi, a three-time Olympic medalist and world record holder.